How to Create a Child Theme and Why You Should Use One

 Please note: If you copy and paste the above code, sometimes the “” characters are not copied properly, so your child theme might not work.
 In such case just rewrite these 2 characters (“”) manually and it will work.

-After that if you are using some custom code in any file of the Divi theme, let’s say I have some custom links in the footer.php file, so then you need to place this footer.php file with the custom code to the divi-child folder.
+After that if you are using some custom code in any file of the Divi theme, let’s say I have some custom code in the footer.php file, so then you need to place this footer.php file with the custom code to the divi-child folder.